About Lake Tahoe

-In 1999 Lake Tahoe had use restrictions for 2-stroke engines put in place.
-For information on the restrictions put in place you can visit the TRPA site(Scroll down to Watercraft FAQ).
-You may also visit the California Boats and Waterways site(Scroll down to Lake Tahoe).
+In 1999 restrictions for 2-stroke engines were put in place to protect the Lake.
+For information on other boating restrictions, you can visit the TRPA and California Boats and Waterways websites.

-Starting in 2010 the TRPA implemented the new "Blue Boating Program", which is designed to address the impacts associated with boating on Lake Tahoe.
-It was redesigned in 2011 and renamed to "Aquatic Invasive Species Inspection", AIS Inspection for short.
+Starting in 2010, the TRPA implemented the “Blue Boating Program” in order to address the impacts associated with boating on Lake Tahoe.
+It was redesigned in 2011 and renamed “Aquatic Invasive Species Inspection”or AIS.
 This program requires all vessels entering Lake Tahoe to be inspected for invasive species, as well as bilge and grey-water pollution.
 Once the vessel passes inspection, the vessel is issued a sticker to certify it has passed and can be used on Lake Tahoe.
 Once a vessel is pulled out of Lake Tahoe, a blue seal is attached to the trailer and the boat.
 This is to determine if a vessel has been in any other waters after leaving Tahoe.
 Vessels that are only used in Tahoe waters (including Fallen Leaf Lake and Echo Lake) do not need to re-do an inspection each year, so long as the wire seal was not removed.
 For more information about the program and inspection you may visit the Tahoe Boating Inspection site or call 888-824-6267.